codejutsu1/task-management/README.md

 * You can drag and drop any task based on priority in the database and each task is displayed by ascending order of priority (from first to last).

+* When dragged and dropped in any order, it automatically updates in the database.

+* Use mobile data for the drag and drop functionality to work.

 * Contact me if you run into any issues.